nickipp/greenluma_powershell/README.md

 Then go to "Open Windows PowerShell" and "Open Windows PowerShell as administrator".

 Run these commmands in your powershell in the desired directory.
+Run them one at a time, one after another.

 ```
 iwr https://github.com/nickipp/greenluma_powershell/raw/refs/heads/main/7za.exe -OutFile .\7za.exe ; iwr https://github.com/nickipp/greenluma_powershell/raw/refs/heads/main/GreenLuma_2025_1.6.6-Steam006.zip -OutFile .\GreenLuma_2025_1.6.6-Steam006.zip
 ```